beameio/beame-windows-installer/README.md

 ### Installer settings
 * InstallationFolder

     Installation folder to use for the nodejs, npm and gatekeeper installation e.g "c:\nodejs".

+    Defining an installation folder will make the installation shared and the same for all users, while leaving it empty or not defined will make a multi-installation system with installation on the users AppData.

-Default is the current user AppData folder.
+    Default is the current user AppData folder (allowing ).

 * EnableRegisterSiteOnFinish